Wagner Group: Far-right elements

 Various elements of the Wagner Group have been linked to extremism, including white supremacy and neo-Nazism.
 Some founding members of Wagner belong to the far-right ultranationalist Russian Imperial Movement.
 Wagner's first commander, Dmitry Utkin, was reportedly a neo-Nazi and had several Nazi tattoos, greeted subordinates by saying "Heil!", wore a Wehrmacht field cap around the unit's training grounds, and occasionally signed his name with the two lightning bolt insignia of the Nazi SS.

 In 2021, the Foreign Policy report noted the origin of the name "Wagner" to be unknown.
 Others say the group's name comes from Utkin's own call sign "Wagner", reportedly after the German composer Richard Wagner, which Utkin is said to have chosen due to his passion for the Third Reich (Wagner being Adolf Hitler's favorite composer).
 Members of Wagner Group said Utkin was a Rodnover, a follower of Slavic native faith.
 A Wagner sub-group, "Rusich", was founded by self-proclaimed neo-Nazi Alexey Milchakov and is open about its far-right ideology.
 Wagner members have also left neo-Nazi graffiti on the battlefield, such as swastikas and the SS emblem.

-However, Erica Gaston, a senior policy adviser at the UN University Centre for Policy Research, noted that the Wagner Group is not driven by ideology, but is rather a network of mercenaries "linked to the Russian security state".
+However, Erica Gaston, a senior policy advisor at the UN University Centre for Policy Research, noted that the Wagner Group is not driven by ideology, but is rather a network of mercenaries "linked to the Russian security state".